ammolytics/cartridges/README.md

 A community-maintained dataset of ammunition cartridge information for use by developers, engineers, data scientists, and anyone who might find it useful.

+# Status

+This project is a **work-in-progress**.
+To date, only the names of SAAMI cartridges are listed in the dataset.

+**Contributions are very welcome, and encouraged!**

 # Installation